A make-ahead breakfast treat!

 - Prepare pastry by rolling out dough between two sheets of parchment paper to form a rectangle slightly larger than 8 x 10 (20 x 25 cm) inches.
 Place pastry, still resting on bottom sheet of parchment, on a baking tray, with the short side closest to you.

 - Starting at bottom right corner of pastry, using a sharp knife, cut 3-inch lines from the outside edges towards the centre of the pastry, about 1 inch apart (see first picture below).
-If strawberry filling is not yet cooled, refrigerate pastry until ready to assemble the Danish.
+If strawberry filling is not yet cooled, refrigerate pastry until ready to assemble the strudel.

 - To assemble, spoon cream cheese filling down the centre of the pastry, in a line no more than 2 inches wide.
 Spoon strawberry filling over top of the cream cheese (it will spread a little wider but try to keep it on the uncut portion down the middle of the pastry (see second picture below).

 - Cover the berries by folding the strips of pastry over top, alternating left and right and overlapping slightly (see third picture below).
 The berry filling may peek out a bit, and that’s ok.
-At this point, you can cover the unbaked Danish with plastic wrap and refrigerate for up to 12 hours.
+At this point, you can cover the unbaked strudel with plastic wrap and refrigerate for up to 12 hours.

-- When ready to bake, brush the top of the Danish with the egg yolk and water mixture.
+- When ready to bake, brush the top of the pastry with the egg yolk and water mixture.
 Put in oven (which you’ve preheated to 425F) and immediately reduce heat to 400F.
 Bake for 20 to 25 minutes or until pastry is a deep golden brown colour.

 - While pastry is baking, prepare glaze by whisking together icing sugar, milk and vanilla in a small bowl.
 Add a tiny bit more milk if glaze is too thick to drizzle.